how to be a notary how to be a notary

 Key Responsibilities and Duties

 Notaries have distinct responsibilities and duties.
-They verify the identity of signatories, witnessing the signing of documents.
-Notaries still need to ensure all parties are willing participants and comprehend the agreement.
+They verify the identity of signatories and witness the signing of documents.
+They also need to ensure all parties are willing participants and comprehend the agreement.
 They also administer oaths and affirmations where required.
 Additionally, maintaining accurate journal records of all notarial acts protects both the notary and the public.

 Steps to Becoming a Notary